 08 – Wireless Networking Performance of Various Router Brand

 I am a big fan of Linksys (Cisco), my second favorite brand is Asus followed by D-link or TP-Link.
 Huawei, Netgear and Buffalo are equally good too.
 The rule of thumb is to always purchase quality brand over unreliable brands.
-These devices are means to operate 24 hours every day until they are broken, thus a high quality product is important.
+These devices are meant to operate 24 hours every day until they are broken, thus a high quality product is important.